Norway–Sweden border: Road border crossings

 For most border crossings there is one customs station on one side of the border, but for some on both sides, one for each direction.
 A treaty gives the customs officers of one country the right to carry out clearance and checks for both countries.

-There are around 30 more roads crossing the border, without customs station (most notably E16), but they are not allowed to use if having goods needing declaration.
-Heavy trucks can be allowed to use them by pre-declaration.
-They are surveilled by video and temporary checks.
+There are around 30 more roads crossing the border without the presence of customs stations (most notably E16), but it is prohibited to use these crossings while in possession of goods requiring declaration, with the exception of heavy trucks that have pre-declared their cargo.
+All crossings are surveilled by video cameras and are subject to temporary checkpoints.

 Railway border crossings

 There are four railway crossings.
 All four serve both passenger and freight trains.
 All border stations except Kornsjø Station are located in Sweden.